3gstudent/Homework-of-Go/README.md

 ### windows_build.bat

-Use to build all versions of operating system and compilation architecture.
+Use to build Go executables for multiple platforms

 ### frsocks.go